FaisalDawod/Minecraft-LunarClient-Script/README.md

-# Minecraft Lunar Clien Script
+# Minecraft Lunar Client Script

 ### _About the script_:
 #### This script launches Minecraft on Linux running on the Lunar Client Launcher by combining a set of commands with one thing.